 Shank vs. Upper Leg (Beef Round/Lamb Short Leg): What’s the Difference in a Centerpiece Roast?

-From this guide, you will learn the difference between but and shank ham, which is healthier, and the recommended guidelines for ham intake
+From this guide, you will learn the difference between butt (upper leg) and shank, which is healthier, and the recommended guidelines for meat intake

 By